-Is your child the class clown?
-Do they constantly perform for audiences of family members or stuffed animals?
-Are they the first to volunteer for a part in the school play?
-If so, you may be the proud parent of a future child star.
-But even with natural talent, becoming an actor isn’t easy—and it can be even more complicated when you’re a parent overseeing your kid’s burgeoning acting career.
 With the help of talent managers, casting directors, and other industry professionals who work closely with young performers, we created this in-depth guide to becoming a child actor.
-We’ll walk you through the basics, like how to find auditions for kids, as well as some of the thornier questions—including how to prepare your child for rejection and the ways in which this decision could affect your whole family.
+We’ll walk you through the basics, like how to find auditions for kids, as well as tackling thornier issues like preparing your child for rejection and breaking down the ways this decision could affect your family.

-- How can I tell if my child should be an actor?
+- How to tell if your child should become an actor

-- What is the best age to start an acting career?
+- What is the best age to start acting?

-- How do I prepare my child for an acting audition?
+- How to prepare a child actor for auditions

-- What do casting directors look for in child actors?
+- What casting directors look for in child actors

-- How can I help my child deal with rejection?
+- How to help your child actor deal with rejection

-- Does my child need an acting agent or manager?
+- Do child actors need an agent or manager?

-- How do I find an agent for my child actor?
+- How to find an agent for your child actor

 - How much does it cost to be a child actor?